This Issue is Sponsored by

 LEORA: So what you just said is great, I love it.
 It’s gone from stressing in your head to playing with paper and being excited, and that’s just really important.
 While you were talking, it made me think about other important things of together without taking it slow, but unfortunately, it’s just disappeared out of my head.
 Oh yes, get involved with other practitioners, and brainstorm your stuff together especially if you’ve got no budget to come and call someone like myself.
 Get excited about your marketing together, do your marketing to get it done, so that at home behind your computer trying to bang out words for your websites.

-KRZYS: Log in on busyhive.co.uk we are full of ideas.
+KRZYS: Log in on busyhive.co.uk/community we are full of ideas.

 LEORA: There you go.